census-instrumentation/opencensus-service/CONTRIBUTING.md

 Travis CI uses the Makefile with the default target, it is recommended to run it before submitting your PR.
 It runs `gofmt -s` (simplify) and `golint`.

-The depencies are managed with `go mod` if you work with the sources under your `$GOPATH` you need to set the environment variable `GO111MODULE` to `on`.
+The dependencies are managed with `go mod` if you work with the sources under your `$GOPATH` you need to set the environment variable `GO111MODULE=on`.